Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 10.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 9.9% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 466,383 2010: 467,286 2011: 470,902 2012: 474,226 2013: 478,214 2014: 482,762 2015: 488,133 2016: 494,127 2017: 500,777 2018: 507,737 2019: 513,624 2010 base 2019